Dino Martins: Hidden Creatures, Gebunden

 Klappentext

-In each chapter, Martins takes us through gaping geological time to explain the history of a particular parasite's evolution and its interactions with humans and animals alike.
-This is a journey across the world ten times over--from Nairobi to New York, East Africa to the Amazon, Borneo to London public parks--and to the outer reaches of the animal kingdom.
-Along the way, we meet the brilliant and eccentric experts who join Martins on his adventures and encounter not only parasites but their incredible variety of hosts, from hyraxes and hippos to, of course, the elusive human.
+Hidden Creatures is a journey across the world ten times over--from Martins's home in the wilds of East Africa to the rainforests of Borneo to cities and backyards across the globe.
+Along the way we encounter brilliant and eccentric experts who join Martins on his adventures to investigate not only parasites but their hosts, from hyraxes and hippos to, of course, humans.